 Learn more about our thematic tours below.

-Through professional development opportunities, teacher resources, and exhibition guides, the Smart Museum endeavors to equip teachers with the tools they need to make art central to learning.
+Through professional development and other opportunities, the Smart Museum endeavors to equip teachers with the tools they need to make art central to learning.